libaumann/nonvisualmodels/README.md

 This repository reports on our research into business process modelling for blind and low-vision users.
-It contains data from interviews and the results of an analysis of the data using a Grounded Theory approach.
+It contains data from interviews with staff at German educational institutions and the results of an analysis of the data using a Grounded Theory approach.

 # Structure of the repository